livecode/livecode-ide/Documentation/guides/LiveCode Script.md

 The built-in media support allows you to embed media directly within your stack file, or to reference it externally, storing it in a data folder, online or on a CD.
-QuickTime media must be located externally and can either be local or streamed from a server.

 | **Embedding Media within your project**  | **Referencing Media externally** |
 |---------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------|